Wilhelman/Super-Racing-64/README.md

 ## How to play

-You just have to do 3 lapas before times runs out (3 minutes and 15 seconds).
+You just have to do 3 laps before times runs out (3 minutes and 15 seconds).
 There are two ways of arriving to the finish line, you can choose either one or the other.
-There's also a 2 player mode.
+But be careful there's one more dangeorous than the other: it has no walls, has two trap and a hell of a jump at the end.
+There's also a 2 player mode if you want to compete with someone else.

 That's it, hope you have fun!

 ## Team members